aws/aws-eks-best-practices/content/karpenter/index.md

 ### Apply accurate resource requests to all workloads

 Karpenter is able to launch nodes that best fit your workloads when its information about your workloads requirements is accurate.
+This is particularly important if using Karpenter's consolidation feature.

 See [Configure and Size Resource Requests/Limits for all Workloads](https://aws.github.io/aws-eks-best-practices/reliability/docs/dataplane/#configure-and-size-resource-requestslimits-for-all-workloads)